Density-potential inversion from Moreau-Yosida regularization

-{\textbf{Outline.}} In Section \ref{zmporigsec}, we briefly review the ZMP method for the reader's convenience.
-Next, in Section \ref{sec:my}, we discuss the necessary convex-analysis concepts and Moreau--Yosida regularization with applications to DFT in mind.
-We then formulate our rather general setting in Section \ref{sec:M-setting}, to which we will apply the density-potential inversion procedure.
-Our main results are discussed in Section \ref{mainsec}, which contains the derivation of the ZMP method with an additional correction term (Theorem \ref{thm:ZMP}).
-This is achieved by first formulating an abstract density-potential inversion procedure (Procedure \ref{proc:ZMP} and also Prodedure \ref{proc:DIFF}) by exploiting a property of the derivative of the Moreau--Yosida regularized functional (Theorem \ref{th:v-from-weak-limit}).
-We then specialize the abstract procedure to obtain the ZMP method both on bounded (Theorem \ref{thm:ZMP}), and on unbounded domains (Theorem \ref{thm:ZMPyuk}).
-In Section \ref{sec:num}, we describe some of the numerical experiments.
-The proofs of our results may be found in Section \ref{sec:proofs}.
+In Section~\ref{zmporigsec}, we briefly review the ZMP method for the reader's convenience.
+Next, in Section~\ref{sec:my}, we discuss the necessary convex-analysis concepts and Moreau--Yosida regularization with applications to DFT in mind.
+We then formulate our rather general setting in Section~\ref{sec:M-setting}, to which we will apply the density-potential inversion procedure.
+Our main results are discussed in Section~\ref{mainsec}, which contains the derivation of the ZMP method with an additional correction term (Theorem~\ref{thm:ZMP}).
+This is achieved by first formulating an abstract density-potential inversion procedure (Procedure~\ref{proc:ZMP} and also Procedure~\ref{proc:DIFF}) by exploiting a property of the derivative of the Moreau--Yosida regularized functional (Theorem~\ref{th:v-from-weak-limit}).
+We then specialize the abstract procedure to obtain the ZMP method both on bounded (Theorem~\ref{thm:ZMP}), and on unbounded domains (Theorem~\ref{thm:ZMPyuk}).
+In Section~\ref{sec:num}, we describe some of the numerical experiments.
+Section~\ref{sec:summary} summarizes the established results and gives an outlook to possible future work.
+The proofs of our results may be found in Section~\ref{sec:proofs}.